Lesson 1: Intro to Serial

 // If we're here, then serial data has been received

-// Read data off the serial port until we get to the endline delimeter ('\n')
+// Read data off the serial port until we get to the endline delimiter ('\n')

 String rcvdSerialData = Serial.readStringUntil('\n');

-// Parse the comma separated string
+// Parse the comma-separated string

 int startIndex = 0;